 For the community of Willmar (population 19,558) we will select 36 participants; for the community of Brooklyn Park (population 79,707) we will select 50 participants.

-You'll have to attend 7 1/2 days of education and discussion on the topic of local government, what you would like to see it do, and how you would like to see it work.
+You'll have to attend a set number days, specific to each assembly.
+These days consist of education and discussion on the topic of local government, what you would like to see it do, and how you would like to see it work.
 If selected, you'll commit to having civil discussions of sometimes challenging topics and having an open mind as you are exposed to ideas that may be new to you.

 There are a number of reasons why you might want to participate in the Assembly!
 They are: